hauptem/F5-LTM-iRule-based-DoD-Banners/README.md

 ---

-An LTM-only solution for presenting a one time DOD Banner
+An LTM-only solution for presenting a one time DOD Banner.
+Two formats are presented:
+- iRule only solution with embedded html, css, and javascript
+- iRule and iFile solution with html, css, and javascript contained in an iFile

 ## Background